Rohonc Codex: Location and accessibility

 The Rohonc Codex is located in the Library of the Hungarian Academy of Sciences.
 (Note: For an official catalogue entry, see Csapodi 1973.)
 (Note: The codex's call number is K 114; its old call number was Magyar Codex 12^{o} 1.)
 Special permission is needed to study the codex.
 However, a microfilm copy is available.
 (Note: The call number of the microfilm copy is MF 1173/II.)

 In 2015, the codex was rescanned by Hamburg University, but only eight higher-resolution pages were published.

+A digital copy is available at the REAL repository of the Library.